AlienX2001/methodology-boxes/exceptional footholds and important notes.md

 ## buff
 ### notes
 1. If we cant somehow send data to some service due to lack of software then we can use a tunnel or reverse tunnel to tunnel the data through one machine to the other

+## delivery
+### notes
+1. If while creating a support ticket for any online issue we either get a unique support email address or anything which gives away that the inbox of the support mail might be connected to the support ticket, then the newly generated support mail can be leveraged to impersonate as an already exisitng internal user on any server/platform, which can further be levreaged to get any internal information resulting in major info disclosure or possible entry to internal user only interaces, like admin panel, etc.